Calculate field values

 • A field name, as long as the field type matches the argument type (string, number, or date).

-• A literal, such as 'Sailboat' (a string surrounded by single quotation marks), the number 5, or a date in MM/DD/YYYY hh:mm:ss format, surrounded by single quotation marks.
+• A literal, such as 'Sailboat' (a string surrounded by single quotation marks), the number 5, a date in MM/DD/YYYY hh:mm:ss or YYYY-MM-DD format, or a time in HH:MM:SS format, surrounded by single quotation marks.

 • A function that returns a value of the proper type (string, number, or date).
 For example, FLOOR(POWER(SAMP_ERR, 0.5)) returns the largest integer that is less than or equal to the square root of SAMP_ERR.